Please contact school if you would like to view our Twinkl Phonics Progression Map

 How the Subject is Planned

-We use the National Curriculum and the Letters and Sounds programme as the basis for our planning in Phonics and Reading.
+We use the National Curriculum and the Twinkl Phonics programme as the basis for our planning in Phonics and Reading.
 We have planned for progression and development, so that the children are increasingly challenged as they move through the school.

 Foundation Stage and KS1

-Reading and Phonics at St Mary’s is taught through the Letters and Sounds programme from Nursery through till Year 2.
+Reading and Phonics at St Mary’s is taught through the Twinkl Phonics programme from Nursery through till Year 2.
 Pupils are taught age-appropriate phonic knowledge.
 Gaps in pupils’ phonic knowledge are addressed through individual and small group intervention work.
 Adaptions are made to phonic learning for pupils who are progressing through the programme at accelerated rates.
 Lessons are engaging and promote a love of language play and acquisition.

 Key Stage Two